AeroBytesNL/Hanninkhof.de/README.md

 # Hanninkhof.de
-The new website i made on payroll for hanninkhof.de
+The new frontend i made on payroll for hanninkhof.de

 # Built with
 * HTML